-Summary : Svalbard is one of the last major European wilderness areas with pristine mountains, fauna, deep fjords, picturesque icebergs, and massive ice sheets.
+Summary : Svalbard is one of the last major wilderness areas with pristine mountains, fauna, deep fjords, picturesque icebergs, and massive ice sheets.
 Explore Svalbard’s breathtaking landscape on this round-trip voyage from Longyearbyen, Norway.
-Along the journey, discover Svalbard from aboard a luxury expedition ship and on Zodiac cruises while in the company of naturalist experts as well as an onboard environmentalist, ornithologist, biologist, historian and marine biologist.
-Visit scientific research stations and whaling operation ruins.
-Search for seabirds, bearded seals, ringed seal, walrus, beluga whale and the king of the Arctic – the polar bear!
+Along the journey, discover Svalbard from aboard a luxury expedition ship and on Zodiac cruises while in the company of naturalist experts.
+Trek along the tundra and visit long-defunct whaling operations; search for seabirds, bearded and ringed seals, walrus, beluga whale and the king of the Arctic – the mighty polar bear!

 Departing from Oslo, take a charter flight to Longyearbyen.
 Embark the vessel, meet Expedition Team members and attend a Zodiac briefing.
 Familiarize yourself with the luxury vessel and meet fellow travelers.